Nature & Purpose

 Listed below are the ministries that we provide support to on a regular monthly basis.

-John Ishmael heads up a ministry called Revival Literature Fellowship, located in Bangalore, India.
-This ministry, which was founded more than 40 years ago by John’s father, specializes in translating and publishing Bible study materials in the main languages of India.
-Dr. Reagan’s articles and some of his books have been published by this ministry in several different languages.
-The ministry also publishes an abbreviated Indian edition of Lamb & Lion’s Lamplighter magazine.
-The ministry conducts Bible prophecy conferences all over India for pastors and church leaders.
-The ministry also provides benevolent aid to some of the nation’s lowest caste members.
+John Ishmael heads up the ministry Revival Literature Fellowship, located in Bangalore, India.
+Founded more than 40 years ago by John’s father, RLF specializes in translating and publishing Bible study materials in the main languages of India.
+The ministry conducts Bible prophecy conferences all over India for pastors and church leaders and also provides benevolent aid to some of the nation’s poorest.

-Donald Dolmus is the founder and director of a ministry in Nicaragua called En Defensa de la Fe (In Defense of the Faith).
+Donald Dolmus is the founder and director of En Defensa de la Fe (In Defense of the Faith), a ministry located in Managua, Nicaragua.
 It is a Bible prophecy teaching and preaching ministry whose purpose is to reach out to the Spanish speaking world with the message of the Lord’s soon return.
-Since 2009 Donald has been a part-time Lamb & Lion staff member who focuses his time on translating articles into Spanish that have been written by Dr. Reagan or Nathan Jones.
-These articles are placed on his website, making it possible for our ministry to reach a whole new culture and language base.
-Donald often spends his weekends conducting Bible prophecy conferences all over the nation of Nicaragua.
-You can find his website at: www.endefensadelafe.org.
+Since 2009, Donald has been a part-time Lamb & Lion staff member who focuses on translating the ministry’s articles into Spanish, making it possible for our ministry to reach a whole new culture and language.

 Avi Mizrachi is the pastor of a Messianic Jewish congregation in the heart of Tel Aviv called Adonai Roi (The Lord is My Shepherd).
 He also heads up a ministry called Dugit, which in Hebrew means “little fishing boat,” signifying that he and his staff are “fishers of men” who aim to share the good news of Yeshua with the Israeli people.
 Avi is a native of Israel, and he has been gifted by God as a very dynamic evangelist.

 Ray and Sharon Sanders are the founders and directors of a ministry in Jerusalem called Christian Friends of Israel.
-Since they founded the ministry in 1985, they have worked faithfully to show the love of Jesus to the Israeli people.
-CFI represents Christians worldwide who love Israel, and desire to express friendship and a united stand with Israel based on the Bible.
-Their main objectives are to take the love of Jesus back to the people who revealed it in the first place.
-They do this through a great variety of outreach projects in Israel.
-They also teach the Church about its Hebrew heritage and biblical responsibility to the Jewish people through monthly and quarterly literature and resources as well as conferences in Jerusalem and around the world.
-They provide help to new immigrants, the poverty stricken, survivors of the Holocaust, Israeli soldiers, and victims of terrorism.
+Since its founded in 1985, CFI represents Christians worldwide who love Israel.
+Their main objectivs are to take the love of Jesus through a great variety of outreach projects in Israel and to teach the Church about its Hebrew heritage and biblical responsibility to the Jewish people through literature, resources, and conferences.
+CFI provides help to new immigrants, the poverty stricken, survivors of the Holocaust, Israeli soldiers, and victims of terrorism.

 Dan and Meg Price are missionaries to the Middle East who conduct their activities under the sponsorship of Team Expansion Ministries.
-Both of them are Arabic speakers who have devoted their lives to sharing the Gospel with Muslims in the Middle East.
-Their work, of course is highly dangerous, and not much can be said about the details of it.
+Both of them are Arabic speakers who have devoted their lives to sharing the Gospel with the Druz people in the Golan Heights.

 History of Supporting Missions